About me

 Hi!
 I’m Duncan Soiffer, a 2024 - 2025 (December) Master’s in Machine Learning student at Carnegie Mellon University.
 Previously, I was an undergraduate at Worcester Polytechnic Institute from 2020-2024, where I majored in computer science and math.
 I am broadly interested in all aspects of machine learning, and especially interested in core methods.

-Besides this, I have previously worked on reinforcement learning, AI for science, and a cubesatellite.
+Besides this, I have previously worked on reinforcement learning, AI for science, agentic AI, and a cubesatellite.
 Out of all of my projects, I’m most proud of my Major Qualifying Project (undergraduate thesis) at WPI.
 Along with fellow undergraduates Andrew Salls and Chase Miller, and supervised by Professors Daniel Reichman, Gábor Sárközy, and George Heineman, we improved the best known lower bounds on the Chvátal–Sankoff constants (click here for our paper) and additionally created a website to help teach and explore the Longest Common Subsequence problem more generally.